 (b) The individual:

-(A) Has a severe mental or physical impairment that seriously limits one functional capacity (mobility, communication, self-care, self-direction, interpersonal skills, work tolerance, or work skills) in terms of an employment outcome; and
+(A) Has a severe mental or physical impairment that seriously limits one functional capacity in mobility, communication, self-care, self-direction, interpersonal skills, work tolerance, or work skills in terms of an employment outcome; and

 (B) Is expected to require two or more vocational rehabilitation services over an extended period of time to achieve or maintain a successful employment outcome.

-(a) With respect to the provision of services, refers to a setting typically found in the community in which applicants or eligible individuals interact with non-disabled individuals other than non-disabled individuals who are providing services to those applicants or eligible individuals;
+(27) "Integrated setting with respect to providing services” means a setting typically found in the community in which applicants or eligible individuals interact with non-disabled individuals other than non-disabled individuals who are providing services to those applicants or eligible individuals;

-(b) With respect to an employment outcome, refers to a setting typically found in the community in which applicants or eligible individuals interact with non-disabled individuals, other than non-disabled individuals who are providing services to those applicants or eligible individuals, to the same extent that non-disabled individuals in comparable positions interact with other persons.
+(28) “Integrated setting with respect to an employment outcome” means a setting typically found in the community in which applicants or eligible individuals interact with non-disabled individuals, other than non-disabled individuals who are providing services to those applicants or eligible individuals, to the same extent that non-disabled individuals in comparable positions interact with other persons.

-(25) "Maintenance" refers to monetary support provided to an individual for expenses, such as food, shelter, and clothing, that are in excess of the normal expenses of the individual and that are necessitated by the individual's participation in an assessment for determining eligibility and vocational rehabilitation needs or the individual's receipt of vocational rehabilitation services under an individualized plan for employment.
+(29) "Maintenance" means monetary support provided to an individual for expenses, such as food, shelter, and clothing, that are in excess of the normal expenses of the individual and that are necessitated by the individual's participation in an assessment for determining eligibility and vocational rehabilitation needs or the individual's receipt of vocational rehabilitation services under an individualized plan for employment.

-(26) "Mediation" refers to the act or process of using an independent third party to act as a mediator, intermediary, or conciliator to assist persons or parties in settling differences or disputes prior to pursuing formal administrative or other legal remedies.
-Mediation under the program must be conducted in accordance with the requirements in 34 CFR 361.57(d) by a qualified and impartial mediator as defined in 34 CFR 361.5(b)(43).
+(30) "Mediation" means the act or process of using an independent third party to act as a mediator, intermediary, or conciliator to assist individuals in settling differences or disputes prior to pursuing formal administrative or other legal remedies.
+Mediation under the Program must be conducted in accordance with the requirements in 34 CFR 361.57(d) by a qualified and impartial mediator as defined in 34 CFR 361.5(b)(43).

 (A) Needed to support and maintain an individual with a most significant disability in supported employment;

-(B) Identified based on a determination by OVRS of the individual's need as specified in an individualized plan for employment; and
+(B) Identified based on a determination by the Program of the individual's need as specified in an individualized plan for employment; and